What she's learned can save you money!

 by Lynne Cavanaugh

-It was a rare, relaxed evening and this boomer babe was cozily browsing through an assortment of last month's style magazines that were checked out from the local library.
+It was a rare, relaxed evening and this boomer babe was cozily browsing through an assortment of last month's style magazines.
 Curled up at her feet, the family canine stretched and settled into his evening nap.
 Quite suddenly, the silence was shattered by raucous laughter.
 This boomer babe was reading wardrobe advice for the newest fashion season.
 The "must haves" looked like nothing functional for anyone over thirty and the advice to "toss anything you haven't worn in six months" was far too harsh for the thrifty (or the sane).
 These fashion "words of wisdom" were about as useful as the home improvement TV program that demonstrated how a budget of $50,000 could transform the family kitchen into a high tech, chef's delight!

 On one point, though, we do agree: cleaning and organizing closets is enormously helpful in making the best use of what you already have and easing your morning routine as you reach for clothing suitable for the day's activities.
 It is helpful to designate areas in your closet for categories useful to you, such as "Workplace," "Working at Home," "Better Casual" (for an evening with friends or a child's school program), "Bedtime," "Dirty Work" (for yard work or home improvement projects) and "Serious" (perhaps a wedding or a funeral).
 In this boomer babe's world, this latter category has the fewest number of selections and "Working at Home" has the greatest.